• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 5. Phytosanitary Certificate

-Due to the potential risk of transferring pests and plant diseases, imported wood must be accompanied by a phytosanitary certificate.
-This document certifies that the wood is free from plant pests and diseases and is issued by the exporting country’s health authorities.
+Due to the possibility of transferring plant pests and diseases to the importing country, wood requires a phytosanitary certificate.
+This certificate confirms that the wood is free from any plant pests and diseases and is issued by the health authorities of the exporting country.

 7. CITES Certificate (if required)

-If the wood falls under species protected by CITES, a CITES certificate is mandatory.
-This international agreement regulates the trade of endangered species to prevent their extinction.
+If the imported wood is from species protected under the CITES convention, obtaining this certificate is necessary.
+CITES is an international agreement that regulates trade in endangered biological species to prevent their extinction.

 8. Bill of Lading

-The bill of lading, issued by the transport company, contains comprehensive shipping information.
-It is necessary for customs clearance and handover to the buyer and includes information such as weight, type of goods, and shipping terms.
+The bill of lading is issued by the transport company and includes detailed shipment information.
+It is necessary for customs clearance and delivery to the buyer and includes information such as weight, type of goods, and transport conditions.

 9. Packing List

-The packing list provides complete information on the packaging, including the number of packages, their weight, and volume.
-This document aids customs officials in conducting a meticulous inspection of the goods.
+The packing list is another important document that provides complete information on how the goods are packed, the number of packages, and their weight and volume.
+It helps customs inspectors examine the cargo more accurately.

-The cargo insurance policy certifies that the wood shipment is insured against potential transit risks.
-This document is essential for financial protection and mitigating potential losses in case of incidents.
+The cargo insurance policy indicates that the wood shipment is insured against potential risks during transport.
+This document is essential to safeguard finances and avoid losses in case of incidents.

-In certain cases, wood imports may have environmental implications, necessitating a permit from the Environmental Organization, particularly for rare and sensitive species.
+In some cases, wood imports may have environmental impacts.
+In such cases, obtaining a permit from the Department of Environment is essential.
+This permit is especially important for importing rare and sensitive species.

 12. Pre-Shipment Inspection Certificate